-The following forms are required for participation: BSA Annual Health & Medical Record (Parts A-D), Summit Waiver, Whitewater Waiver.
+The following forms are required for participation: BSA Annual Health & Medical Record with SBR Risk Advisory, Risk Acknowledgement, and Whitewater Waiver.

 If you want to fish during your trip, you must purchase a West Virginia fishing license at www.wvfish.com.
 If you would like to fish on your trek please bring your own equipment.
 Youth under 15 years of age may fish without a license.